hakimel/reveal.js/2022.jfall.spring-6/slides.md

 <!-- .slide: class="fragmented-lists" -->
 - Yes!
-- No additional configuraiton needed
+- No additional configuration needed
   - In most cases
 - Public repository with reachability data
 - Tooling will only improve going forward